kreative-kat/ko_ug_draft_conversion/debugging-guide.md

 For information about Kontain commands go to:  \
 `/opt/kontain/bin/km --help`

-<span style="text-decoration:underline;">Known Limitation</span>: GDB follow-fork-mode cannot be used to follow the child process after a fork.
+*Known Limitation:* GDB follow-fork-mode cannot be used to follow the child process after a fork.
 To enable debugging of a child process, you can add a variable to the parent KM environment.
 For more information, see “[Debugging Child Processes and exec Workloads]().”

 ###